Mary Don't You Weep: Recordings

 The first recording of the song was by the Fisk Jubilee Singers in 1915.
 The folklorist Alan Lomax recorded several traditional variants of the song in the 1930s, 40s and 50s across the United States, from Mississippi to Ohio to Michigan, including one version by Huddie Ledbetter (Lead Belly) of Louisiana in 1935.

 The best-known recordings were made by the vocal gospel group the Caravans in 1958, with Inez Andrews as the lead singer, and the Swan Silvertones in 1959.

 Mary Don't You Weep became the Swan Silvertones' greatest hit.
 Aretha Franklin's live performance of the song, recorded in 1972 with James Cleveland for her album, Amazing Grace—the best-selling gospel album of all time—remains a landmark moment in music history.
 Lead singer Claude Jeter's interpolation I'll Be Your Bridge Over Deep Water If You Trust In My Name served as Paul Simon's inspiration to write his 1970 song Bridge over Troubled Water.
-The spiritual's lyric God gave Noah the rainbow sign, no more water the fire next time inspired the title for The Fire Next Time, James Baldwin's 1963 account of race relations in America.
+A later interpolation in the spiritual's lyrics God gave Noah the rainbow sign, no more water the fire next time is widely referred to as inspiring the title for The Fire Next Time, James Baldwin's 1963 account of race relations in America, but the earliest popular version of the song containing this lyric is Pete Seeger's, from 1964, and postdates the book's publication.

 Many other recordings have been made by artists ranging from the Soul Stirrers to Burl Ives.
 Singer Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).